What is Sustainability Reporting? Meaning, Types, and Benefits

 This reporting communicates to stakeholders the risks and opportunities a company faces and how it manages and addresses them.

 The term Sustainability Reporting is used synonymously with environmental, social and governance (ESG).
 But they are different.
-The latter evaluates a company's performance against ESG metrics, while the former looks broadly at the larger business model and methodologies.
+The latter evaluates a company's performance against ESG metrics, while the former looks broadly at the larger business model and methodologies as well as sustainability metrics.

 So, sustainability reporting is also known as corporate sustainability reporting, but not exactly ESG reporting.
 It can help in the preparation of ESG report and add value to ESG markets.

 Sustainability and ESG are kindred topics.
-Their main difference lies in one being motivation-oriented and the other being results-oriented.
+The main difference lies in the first being motivation-oriented and the second being results-oriented.

 This type of reporting has a broader focus, incorporating scientific inputs.
 It is more like a communication tool businesses use, including metrics like energy consumption, carbon footprint, water consumption, etc. A drawback is that it cannot be used to measure performance, making it incredibly difficult to quantify the result.